Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Introduction

-Inspired by these studies, we here investigate how to achieve strong COM entanglement and mechanical squeezing through coupling a COM system that supports both LOC and QOC to a coherent feedback loop.
-By harnessing the interplay of QOC and coherent feedback, it is shown that the fundamental mechanical frequency and cavity decay rate become tunable, thus providing a powerful tool for quantum engineering.
-Exploiting this feature, it is further found that COM entanglement can be considerably enhanced for positive QOC with suitable feedback parameters, reaching an enhancement factor of about $5$ under optimized conditions.
-In addition, strong mechanical squeezing beyond the $3$dB limit is simultaneously achieved for negative QOC, with optimal squeezing degrees exceeding $10$dB under proper feedback parameters.
-Overall, our proposed scheme, showcasing the transformative potential for engineering and improving various nonclassical effects involving massive mechanical systems~\cite{Rabl2011PRL,Zhai2019OE,Xie2017PRA,Zheng2019PRA,Lu2018PRAPP,Zhu2019PRA,Cirac1997PRL,Palomaki2013Nature,Simon2018PRL}, are expected to advance a wide range of COM-based applications~\cite{Dowling2003PTRSA,Aspelmeyer2014RMP,Xiong2015SCPMA} ranging from quantum sensing~\cite{Xia2023NP} to quantum networking~\cite{He2015PRL,Cirac1997PRL} and quantum computing~\cite{Zhang2018NSR}.
+Specifically, we here show that by harnessing the interplay of QOC and coherent feedback, both the effective mechanical frequency and cavity decay rate become highly tunable, thus allowing for a strategic reconfiguration of the system's stability regime.
+By optimizing the controlling parameters, the instability threshold can be shifted, enabling the system to sustain significantly stronger effective optomechanical coupling strengths before entering the unstable regime.
+This synergistic modulation of system stability is otherwise unattainable by using either QOC or coherent feedback alone.
+Exploiting this feature, it is found that COM entanglement can be considerably enhanced for positive QOC with suitable feedback parameters, reaching an enhancement factor of about $5$ under optimized conditions.
+In addition, strong mechanical squeezing beyond the $3$dB limit is simultaneously achieved for negative QOC, with optimal squeezing degrees exceeding $9$dB under proper feedback parameters.
+Overall, our proposed scheme, showcasing the transformative potential for engineering and improving various nonclassical effects involving massive mechanical systems~\cite{Rabl2011PRL,Lu2018PRAPP,Zhu2019PRA,Simon2018PRL,Sheng2020PRL}, is expected to advance a wide range of COM-based applications~\cite{Dowling2003PTRSA,Aspelmeyer2014RMP,Xiong2015SCPMA} ranging from quantum sensing~\cite{Xia2023NP} to quantum networking~\cite{He2015PRL} and quantum computing~\cite{Zhang2018NSR}.

 This paper is structured as follows.
 In Sec.\,\ref{secII}, we introduce the theoretical model of the proposed COM system and derive the effective Hamiltonian, on the basis of which the system dynamics and the quantitative measures of COM entanglement and mechanical squeezing are obtained.
-In Secs.\,\ref{secIII} and \ref{secIV}, we present the numerical simulations of the behavior of COM entanglement and mechanical squeezing under various controlling parameters, and analyze the underlying physical mechanism.
-In Sec.\,\ref{secV}, we provide a brief summary of the main results.
+In Secs.\,\ref{secIII} and \ref{secV}, we present the numerical simulations of the behavior of COM entanglement and mechanical squeezing under various controlling parameters, and analyze the underlying physical mechanism and experimental feasibility.
+In Sec.\,\ref{secVI}, we provide a brief summary of the main results.